Will-Dolan/ITP450-DataScience-Fall2024/week9-launcher/README.md

 1. Create a Slurm job script that requests resources, configures Launcher, and runs the launcher job file
-2. Create a launcher job file that contains jobs to run (one job per line)
+2. Create a launcher job file (e.g. simulations.txt) that contains jobs to run (one job per line)
 3. Submit the job script to the job scheduler using `sbatch`

 A Slurm job script is a special type of Bash shell script that the Slurm job scheduler recognizes as a job.
 For a job running Launcher, a Slurm job script should look something like the following: